Universalization and the Origins of Fiscal Capacity: Introduction

 We build on the framework of \citet{besley2020}, where an elite sets the tax rate and allocates revenue between public goods and self-serving transfers.
 The key departure lies in the behavioral foundation of compliance.
-In Besley’s model, reciprocity enters through the composition of spending: civic-minded citizens experience a lower effective tax burden when the government allocates more to public goods relative to rents, so compliance depends on how citizens perceive the government’s use of resources.
-In our framework, morality operates instead through universalization ethics: individuals internalize the moral cost of deviation itself, behaving as if their own underreporting were to be generalized.
-The composition of spending still matters because citizens respond more when a larger share of the taxes raised is devoted to public goods, but here the value of public spending and the degree of institutional cohesion jointly determine how strongly moral motives shape compliance.
-This structural dependence distinguishes our approach from Besley’s, where civic-mindedness is fixed.
-In our model, stronger fundamentals amplify moral incentives, while weaker institutions attenuate them.
-As a result, whereas reciprocity-based frameworks link compliance solely to the spending mix, our model allows both the effectiveness of public spending and institutional cohesion to modulate the strength of moral motivation.
+In Besley's model, reciprocity enters through the composition of spending: civic-minded citizens comply more when the government allocates resources to public goods rather than rents, and civic-mindedness is a fixed trait.
+In our framework, compliance is driven by universalization: the moral return to reporting depends on the value of public spending $\alpha$ and institutional quality $\sigma$, not only on the spending mix.
+This structural dependence generates distinct predictions, particularly under asymmetric information, where universalization creates an informational channel absent under reciprocity.

-We first explore these mechanisms in a static model and then extend the framework to a dynamic setting in which the elite’s actions reveal information about the underlying value of the public good, leading citizens to adjust their compliance accordingly.
-The static environment establishes how morality shapes fiscal capacity and elite incentives under full information about the value of the public good.
+We first explore these mechanisms in a static model with full information, establishing how morality shapes fiscal capacity and elite incentives, and then extend the framework to a dynamic setting in which the elite privately observes the value of public spending, so that its allocation choice serves as a signal and compliance responds to inferred fundamentals.

 The static model delivers two main results.
 First, higher morality increases tax compliance, expanding the feasible revenue set and encouraging elites to allocate resources toward public goods rather than private rents.
 This mechanism supports high-tax, high-capacity equilibria.
-Second, moral preferences can sustain public provision even when the value of public goods is low, because sufficiently strong morality shifts the elite’s incentive constraint in favor of provision.
-In this region, morality effectively disciplines elites into providing public goods that they would otherwise forgo, aligning the incentives of the elite with those of the citizens.
+Second, moral preferences can sustain public provision even when the value of public goods is low, because sufficiently strong morality shifts the elite's incentive constraint in favor of provision.
+In this region, morality effectively disciplines elites into providing public goods that they would otherwise forgo, a role analogous to the cooperation incentives in \citet{ACEMOGLU20051199} but operating through moral internalization rather than repeated interaction.